ManBeaRTo/ManBeaRTo/README.md

 ## Hi there 👋

-#Welcome to my README
+# Welcome to my **README**

-I'm currently a CS major exploring the different niches of this deep deep rabbit hole called Computer Science.
+I'm currently a CS major exploring the different niches of this deep 'deep' rabbit hole called Computer Science.

+'''
+yes
+yes
+no
+'''

+Website used for learning cpp - ([learncpp.com])

 <!--
 **ManBeaRTo/ManBeaRTo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.